Celebrating World Mental Health Day

 World Mental Health Day (WMHD), observed by the World Health Organization (WHO) since 2013, is recognized on October 10th of each year.
-This event allows individuals, organizations, and providers to raise awareness of mental health issues and support global communities.
+As a global awareness day, WMHD underscores mental health care as a global priority, highlights our shared responsibility in supporting mental well-being, and encourages individuals, organizations, and providers to raise awareness of mental health issues and support global communities.
 Since 2020, this day has garnered more attention, as the COVID-19 pandemic sparked an international crisis in mental health.
 Exploring WMHD can offer insights into current global mental health challenges and ways to find support.

 World Mental Health Day is a globally recognized day with the objective of raising awareness of mental health issues worldwide and mobilizing efforts to support mental well-being for all.
 The United Nations helps the WHO organize events each year to further the cause of WMHD and expand the reach of awareness tactics in various communities.

 Each year, the World Federation for Mental Health sets a new theme for WMHD.
-While the 2025 theme hasn't been announced yet, it can be inspirational to review previous themes.
 In 2022, the international theme was “Make mental health a global priority for all.”
 In 2023, the official theme was “Mental health is a universal human right.”
-In 2024, the theme was “Mental health at work.”
+In 2024, the theme was “Mental health at work," which highlighted the importance of safe and healthy working environments for overall well-being.

 The importance of World Mental Health Day